NYPL/digarch/staging/FTK-Evidence.md

 (M11111-4444.E01, M11111- 4444.E02 etc).
 FTK will automatically load the rest of the files from the evidence folder.**

-* When adding directories a pop-up dialog will caution that you are adding Live Evidence and ask whether to create images of the evidence.
-Click NO!
+* Click No when adding directories and a pop-up dialog asks whether to create images.

  ![](ftkle/media/image6.png)